reown-com/appkit/README.md

 # Web3Modal
 A single Web3 / Ethereum provider solution for all Wallets

-## Branch name will be changed

-We will change the `master` branch to `main` on Dec 15, 2022.
-After the branch policy change, please check your local or forked repository settings.

 ## Introduction

 Web3Modal is an easy-to-use library to help developers add support for multiple providers in their apps with a simple customizable configuration.